accoffin12/cintel-04-reactive/README.md

 # Repository Overview:

 This repository is a project for Course 44630-80, the instructions below are geared toward the exploration of applications created with Shiny.io.
 To complete this specific assignment students were tasked with creating filters to allow users to manipulate data.
+All of the data was provided to us in the initial repo.

 -----